OlehOnyshchak/pyWikiMM/README.md

 Collects a dataset of Wikipedia articles and corresponding images

 ## About
-This is a package to collect and preprocess multimodal(text-images) dataset of Wikipedia articles.
-Besides collecting article content and its images, it also retrieves a gread deal of metadata such as URI, HTML-snapshot, image caption and descriptions and a lot more.
-Or you can get our downloaded dataset of [Featured Articles](https://en.wikipedia.org/wiki/Wikipedia:Featured_articles) from [Kaggle](https://www.kaggle.com/jacksoncrow/extended-wikipedia-multimodal-dataset)
+Here we introduce pyWikiMM, a python library which generates structured multimodal datasets for specified Wikipedia articles in any language.
+The library allows to efficiently collect Wikipedia articles' text, images with captions and visual features, and metadata for both modalities.
+This results in very large multimodal datasets with fine-grained semantics and multilingual content.
+This data can be used to extend existing cross-modal learning datasets, or to explore novel multimedia research directions, thus hopefully contributing to widen the scope and improve accuracy and inclusiveness of multimedia models and applications.

 ![image](doc/res/properties_overview.png)

 ## Installation
-If Featured dataset mentioned above does not satisfy your need, you have two options to create your own dataset.
 ### Kaggle
 The most straightforward option to create your dataset is to do it in the cloud.
 In that case, you can just fork our [Kaggle Notebook](https://www.kaggle.com/jacksoncrow/data-collection-demo) to avoid dealing with setting up the environment at all.
 In the end, you will simply download the collected dataset.
+Although, this options only viable if your dataset is smaller than 5GB due to Kaggle restriction.
+Otherwise, please use Docker installation guide for local execution.
 ### Docker
 If your dataset is too big to collect it in the cloud, we prepared docker container so that you can easily do it locally.
+You must have docker [installed](https://docs.docker.com/engine/install/) and currenly this library was only tested on Ubuntu 16.04(although, it should be cross-platform).
 Just follow the instructions below to build and run a docker container:
 ```bash
 $ git clone https://github.com/OlehOnyshchak/pyWikiMM.git
 $ cd pyWikiMM/